PhilippElhaus/Exchange-Rate-Server/README.md

 ## Built with .NET 4.7.2 on WPF

-The *Exchange Rate Server* casts latest **Rate & Changes (1h,24h,7d,30d)** as well as available Markets (BitcoinDE & BitfinexCOM) and on request historic rates via a WebSocketServer on the Network.
+The *Exchange Rate Server* casts latest **Rates & Changes (1h, 24h, 7d, 30d)** and on request historic info via a WebSocketServer on the Network.
 Auto-generates pairs based on the addition of new Currencies by manual input or WebSocket request.
 Casts updates every 3secs.

 * Ideal for Windows Server